 World Bank Research on Globalization.
 Collection of topic papers and reports.

 Acknowledgement: Picture: Female education by Subhash Purohit for Deutsche Welle.
 Sourced from Flickr and reproduced under a Creative Commons Attribution-NonCommercial-NoDerivs 2.0 Generic (CC BY-NC-ND 2.0) licence. http://www.flickr.com/photos/deutschewelle/5838542941/.

-To cite this article: Smith, M. K. (2002).
-‘Globalization and the incorporation of education’, the encyclopedia of informal education. [http://infed.org/mobi/globalization-and-the-incorporation-of-education/.
+To cite this article: Smith, M. K. (2002, 2008).
+‘Globalization and the incorporation of education’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/globalization-and-the-incorporation-of-education/.
 Retrieved: insert date].

 © Mark K. Smith 2002, 2008